cbauschk/devenv/README.md

 My unix development environment.

-Install with install.sh, it will back up .vimrc, .bashrc, and .vim files to devenvbkp.
+Install with install.sh, it will back up .vimrc, .bashrc, .inputrc, and .vim files to devenvbkp.